grafana/tempo/docs/tempo/website/configuration/tls.md

 ---
 title: Configure TLS Communication
-weight: 70
+weight: 35
 ---

 # Configure TLS communication

 Tempo can be configured to communicate between the components using Transport Layer Security, or TLS.

->**Note:** The ciphers and TLS version here are for example purposes only.
+> **Note:** The ciphers and TLS version here are for example purposes only.
 We are not recommending which ciphers or TLS versions for use in production environments.

 ## Server configuration

 This sample TLS server configuration shows supported options.

 ```yaml
 server: